 Where does a family go?

 Most families move in temporarily with family or friends or stay in a hotel.
-This can cause tremendous strain on a family’s financial resources and on the social supports of whomever they are living doubled-up with.
-Thousands of children and their families find themselves in a desperate enough situation to apply for emergency shelter each year in DC.
-The Virginia Williams Family Resource Center is the entry-point to the family shelter system in DC.
+This can cause tremendous strain on a family’s financial resources and on the social supports of whomever they are living with.
+Thousands of children and their families find themselves in a desperate enough situation to apply for emergency shelter each year in D.C.
+The Virginia Williams Family Resource Center is the entry-point to the city’s family shelter system.
 Because there are so few shelter beds available, families must go through great lengths to prove they are homeless.
-Since DC only guarantees shelter to families during hypothermia season, most get turned away.
-This leaves some families to literally sleep outside in parks, apartment stairwells, laundromats, or on public transit.

 Homelessness has no season.
 To ensure that families have affordable housing opportunities and a safety net for when crises occur, we desperately need advocates to ensure that services that prevent homelessness and help families return to self-sufficiency remain a priority.